Red Ketchup: History of the graphic novels

 In L'Oiseau aux sept surfaces ("The Bird with Seven Faces"), Ketchup, back with the FBI, is given a bogus mission, basically meant to keep him out of trouble.
 Tasked with saving the all-American Thanksgiving turkey from foreign threats, Ketchup somehow ends up in Japan investigating sightings of Godzilla-size farm animals.
 In Échec au King ("Viva Las Ketchup"), Red is charged with probing paranormal and cryptozoological mysteries, and the Search for Elvis.

 In Red Ketchup en Enfer ("Red Ketchup Goes to Hell"), Ketchup dies again, this time seemingly forever.
 Landing in the afterlife, he is banished to Hell where Lucifer himself hires him to bring some semblance of order to the chaos of Hades.
 Soon, harried denizens of the Infernal Regions begin leaving for The Surface and start popping up on Earth.

 In Elixir X, Ketchup's archenemy Doctor Künt (previously seen in Kamarade Ultra, Red Ketchup contre Red Ketchup and L'Oiseau aux sept surfaces) has stumbled upon a possible Fountain of Youth, merchandized as a face cream by a reckless pharmaceutical company.
 The anti-wrinkle formula is a runaway success, but has the unfortunate side effect of users to go into sudden, uncontrollable and murderous rages.

-Elixir X, the ninth volume in the series, has been released on October 19, 2017.
+In The Orange Agent, Red Ketchup enters the conflict with Donald Trump.

 Pierre Fournier and Réal Godbout have both been inducted into the Canadian Comic Book Creator Hall of Fame, in 2008 and 2009, respectively.

-Réal Godbout is currently working on the 10th album of Red Ketchup, called The Orange Agent, revolving around Donald Trump.